Arizona has one of the highest poverty rates among U.S. states with roughly one in five Arizonans, are living in poverty. 1

 KidsCare is Arizona’s health insurance for children under 19.
 Children ages 18 and younger that qualify can get medical, dental and vision services; all three services combined in one simple plan.

-KidsCare will cost no more than $40 a month for one child or no more than $60 a month no matter how many children are in the household.
-Some families may even receive KidsCare at no cost.
+Depending on your household income, KidsCare costs as low as $10 a month but no more than $50 a month for one child or no more than $70 a month no matter how many children are in the household.

-The Arizona Head Start program (for children ages 3-5) and Early Head Start program (for pregnant women, infants, and toddlers) promote school readiness for children in low-income families by providing comprehensive educational, health, nutritional, and social services.
+Head Start and Early Head Start (EHS) programs promote school readiness for children in low-income families by providing comprehensive educational, health, nutritional, and social services.

 Child care assistance is available to eligible Arizona families with children 12 years of age or younger.
-Among other requirements, applicants must meet income criteria3 and are required to pay a portion of the child care costs.
+Among other requirements, applicants must meet income criteria 4 and are required to pay a portion of the child care costs.

 Due to limited funding, a statewide waiting list may be implemented to prioritize eligible families waiting to receive child care assistance.